zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 cryptographic operations using mbed TLS library.
 The system integrator **may** replace this implementation with calls to another service, crypto library or hardware crypto unit.

+### Non-volatile (NV) Counters Interface

+`nv_counters/sst_nv_counters.h` - Abstracts SST non-volatile counters
+operations.
+This API detaches the use of NV counters from the TF-M NV counters implementation, provided by the platform, and provides a mechanism to compile in a different API implementation for test purposes.
+A SST test suite **may** provide its own custom implementation to be able to test different SST service use cases.

+`nv_counters/sst_nv_counters.c` - Implements the SST NV counters interfaces based on TF-M NV counters implementation provided by the platform.

 ### Asset Definition